Mentoplasty | Chin Surgery near Jackson MS

 The operation is usually performed under “Twilight Anesthesia” and the patient can go home afterwards.
 The incision is made in the normal chin crease and is almost imperceptible once healing takes place.
 The operation usually adds only 15 to 20 minutes to any other procedure being performed.
 A dressing is applied for gentle pressure on the chin.
 The patient is seen the next morning in the office.

-Currently a medical grade mesh material called Mersilene is used.
-This material has extensive use over many years and has been found to be safe and satisfactory.
+The most current implant used is a medical grade mesh material called Mersilene.
+This material has been used extensively over many years and has been found to be safe and satisfactory.
 After four to six weeks the implant is incorporated into the tissue around the chin and feels like a part of the jaw.

 Rejection of the implant is very uncommon, as is infection.
-The implant can shift if bumped in the early post-operative period, and this might require a second operation to reposition the implant.
+The implant can shift if bumped in the early post-operative period.
+Should this happen a second operation to reposition the implant may be required.

 Healing is usually complete in one week.
 Mild pain usually only lasts one to two days, and bruising and swelling is minimal in most cases.
 Most people can return to work after two to three days.